aharalam/aharalam/README.md

 📍 Flint, MI

 ## About Me
-I'm a junior at the University of Michigan-Flint pursuing a Bachelor of Science in Computer Science.
+I'm a junior at the University of Michigan-Flint in the BS/MS program, pursuing a Bachelor of Science in Computer Science and a Master of Science in Software Engineering with a concentration in Cybersecurity Engineering.
 I'm an aspiring software engineer with a secondary interest in penetration testing/ethical hacking and cybersecurity engineering.
 I thrive on tackling technical challenges and learning by doing.
 Whether it's experimenting with new tools or building practical solutions, I'm always looking for ways to create meaningful impact.
 I approach every project with a balance of critical thinking and a strong focus on the end-user experience.

 ## Let's Connect 🤝
 Feel free to reach out if you'd like to collaborate, discuss ideas, or just connect.
 I'm always open to meaningful conversations and opportunities!